Fujifilm X-Pro2 versus Olympus E-M10 III

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (12 percent) than the Fujifilm X-Pro2.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably smaller (87 percent) than the Fujifilm X-Pro2.
 Moreover, the E-M10 III is markedly lighter (17 percent) than the X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Micro Four Thirds Lens Catalog (E-M10 III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.